bespot/bespot-sdk-ios-release/README.md

 For manually installing *BespotSDK* into your app, follow the steps below:

-1. Download and drop ```BespotSDK.framework``` folder in your project (select "copy items if needed" in the popup menu).
+1. Download and drop ```BespotSDK.xcframework``` folder in your project (select "copy items if needed" in the popup menu).
-2. Select "Embed & Sign" at the BespotSDK.framework listing in your application's Target General settings menu (Xcode 15)
+2. Select "Embed & Sign" at the BespotSDK.xcframework listing in your application's Target General settings menu (Xcode 15)

 ## Usage example